HeyPouya/AndroidAppUpdater/README.md

 3. List of stores you created in last step
 4. Is it a force update? (should dialog be cancelable or not)
 5. Typeface to customize font style
+6. Theme of the dialog (Theme.Light or Theme.Dark)

 ### To change library's texts